Optical Shutters

 Software Download

-Note: The Kinesis® and APT™ software packages can be used to control the KSC101 K-Cube Compact Shutter Controller; they are not compatible with the SC10 Benchtop Shutter Controller.
+Note: The Kinesis® software package can be used to control the KSC101 K-Cube Compact Shutter Controller; it is not compatible with the SC10 Benchtop Shutter Controller.

 Software

-The Kinesis Software Package, which includes a GUI for control of Thorlabs' Kinesis and APT™ system controllers.
+The Kinesis Software Package, which includes a GUI for control of Thorlabs' Kinesis system controllers.

 Also Available: